joanms/simon-game/README.md

 It was manufactured and distributed by Milton Bradley and later by Hasbro after it took over Milton Bradley.

 I used [this video](https://www.youtube.com/watch?v=4pfvy_A5ceE) by YouTube user Happy Coder to help me work out the JavaScript logic.

+My mentors, Micheal Newton and Chris Zielinski, provided valuable feedback and advice on the project.